 As the years passed, and I acquired an English tongue, I became intrigued with story.
 Visitors would find me eager to present them with a book to read with me, from lapland.
 I had detected that those black marks in books were key to telling the story the same every time, and I wanted to learn how to make those little marks bark.
 While I enjoyed Dr. Seuss, my favorite story was The Emperor’s New Clothes.
 I loved how it recognized that tiny people could point out observable facts to persuade adults of their follies.

 While I could almost recite that story from memory, that wasn’t good enough.
 I wanted to learn the secret of converting ink into sound and meaning.
 Mum, however, said school teachers didn’t like it when arriving students could already read.
 This made no sense to me, but I was unable to articulate my objections.
 So I had to wait for first grade to learn my very first letter-sound-meaning combo, which was : LOOK (with eyeballs inside the O’s).
+See and say.
+Dick and Jane (and Salli and Spot).
 But it was torture to watch classmates struggle with exceptions, variants, and absurd explanations of why a single letter could have multiple sounds, or no sound at all.
-I distinctly remember telling Mum that this language was dumb, and somebody should fix it.
+I distinctly remember telling Mum that this language was dumb, as written, and somebody should fix it.

 Reading for meaning.